aaron-boyd/aaron-boyd.github.io/content/involvement/catise.md

   </a>
 </p>

-Project SnowShoe contained a RaspberryPi as its heart which allowed the team to pull in temperature, humidity, radiation, O<sub>2</sub> concentration, pressure, and ultra violet intensity.
-This data was sent over to a Arduino based communications system and sent over the Automatic Packet Reporting System (APRS).
+Project SnowShoe contained a RaspberryPi as its heart which allowed the team to pull in temperature, humidity, radiation, O<sub>2</sub> concentration, pressure, and ultraviolet intensity.
+This data was sent over to an Arduino based communications system and sent over the Automatic Packet Reporting System (APRS).

 <br>